- Between £35-100k for permanent employees: from newbies, to experienced developers, to team leaders who can consult with clients.

 This talk summarises the way we see the world and why we're building this company.

 We're a small consultancy, and that means that we end up doing lots of different things, depending on what our customers ask for.
 Not everyone needs to do everything, and we expect people to have different strengths and preferences.

 The list of all the things we do includes:

 - Pair-programming on-site with clients.

-- Pairing to develop CLIs, webapps and deployable distributed systems that make Cloud Foundry easier to use.
+- Pairing to develop CLIs, webapps and deployable distributed systems that make Cloud Foundry or Kubernetes easier to use.

 - Creating and delivering training.

-- Helping build products or open source projects that contribute to the CF Community
+- Helping build products or open source projects that contribute to the CF or K8S communities

 - Work from home as and when it makes sense (so not constantly).